section-engineering-education/engineering-education/articles/what-is-word2vec/index.md

 So, how can we make computers understand us better using natural language?

 We know that computers are good at understanding numbers.
-They are good at taking large matrices and applying linear algebra to those matrices.
-By converting words into vectors, we can make computers understand natural language words' meaning and context.
+They are good at taking large matrices and applying linear algebra to them.
+By converting words into vectors, we can make computers understand natural language words' meanings and contexts.

 It turns out that the word2vec algorithm can help us achieve this.